Metric geometry of locally compact groups: Geodesically adapted (pseudo-)metrics and compact generation

 where the \textbf{Gromov product} is defined by

-An LC-group $G$ is \textbf{Gromov-hyperbolic} if it is compactly generated and if, with a word metric, it is a Gromov-hyperbolic metric space; equivalently if $G$ has a continuous proper cocompact isometric action on some proper geodesic hyperbolic metric space \cite[Corollary 2.6]{CCMT}.
+An LC-group $G$ is \textbf{Gromov-hyperbolic} if it is compactly generated and if, with a word metric, it is a Gromov-hyperbolic metric space.
+Equivalently an LC-group is hyperbolic if it has a continuous proper cocompact isometric action on some proper geodesic hyperbolic metric space \cite[Corollary 2.6]{CCMT--15}.

+Gromov-hyperbolicity \emph{for geodesic metric spaces} is invariant by quasi-isometries \cite[Chapter 5, \S~2]{GhHa--90}.
+In particular, Gromov-hyperbolicity is well-suited for compactly generated LC-groups (and their Cayley graph), and is invariant by quasi-isometries of these.
+But Gromov-hyperbolicity for arbitrary proper metric spaces is not invariant by quasi-isometries, as shown by the following example.